 Property and equipment are stated at cost.
 Depreciation is provided primarily by the straight-line method over the estimated useful lives of the related assets.
-Leasehold improvements are amortized over the shorter of the respective life of the lease or the estimated useful lives of the improvements.
-Upon the sale or retirement of depreciable assets, the cost and related accumulated depreciation is removed from the accounts and the resulting profit or loss is reflected in income.
-Expenditures for maintenance, repairs and minor betterments are expensed as incurred.
 Estimated useful lives of property and equipment are as follows:

-Furniture and equipment Leasehold improvements Software 3-10 years Lesser of 8-10 years or the lives of the leases 1-5 years
+Furniture and equipment 3-10 years

+Leasehold improvements Lesser of 8-10 years or the lives of the leases

+Computer software - internal use 1-5 years